DCT

 Key Claims at a Glance

-• The complaint asserts infringement of one or more claims, including at least independent claim 1 ('542 Patent, Compl. ¶17).
+• The complaint asserts infringement of at least independent claim 1 Compl. ¶17; Compl. ¶22

-• wherein the metadata and main content are broadcasted together and the metadata links the main content with an extra content;
+• The metadata links the main content with an extra content.

-• forwarding the metadata to a second device by scanning the metadata with the second device;
+• Forwarding the metadata to a second device, where the forwarding is executed by scanning the metadata with the second device.

-• the second device receiving the extra content from a second source, different from the first source;
+• The second device receives the extra content from a second, different source.

-• displaying the main content on the first device while the extra content is displayed on the second device;
+• The main content is displayed on the first device while the extra content is displayed on the second device.

 III.
 The Accused Instrumentality